nskrdev/llm-council/README.md

 **Subsequent runs:**
 - Just run `./start.sh` - authentication is automatic!

+**Important Notes:**

+- **Enable Models:** Some models need to be manually enabled in your [GitHub Copilot settings](https://github.com/settings/copilot).
+Go to "Model Access" and enable the models you want to use.
+- **Subscription Requirements:** Some models might require a GitHub Copilot Pro+ subscription to access.

 ### 3. Configure Models (Optional)

 Edit `backend/config.py` to customize your council: